ionous/tell/README.md

 Whitespace in both string types is influenced by the position of the closing heredoc marker.
 Therefore, any text to the left of the closing marker is an error.
 Both string types can define an custom tag to end the heredoc ( even if, unfortunately, that breaks `yaml` syntax highlighting. )

+_(TBD: if documents should be trimmed of trailing whitespace: many editing programs are likely to do this by default. however, that would make intentional trailing whitespace in raw heredocs impossible.)_

 ```yaml
   - """